Dhee (TV series)

 The first season of the show was presented by Prabhu Deva.
 Rambha was the judge of the show in season four.
-The show has recently finished its 13th season with the name 'Dhee Kings Vs Queens' and has started another season named 'Dhee 14 Dancing Icon' where both are hosted by Pradeep Machiraju with Sushmita, Akhil Sarthak, Vamsi and Hyper Aadi as team leaders.
+The show has recently finished its 13th season as of 8 December 2021 with the name 'Dhee Kings Vs Queens' and has started another season named 'Dhee 14 Dancing Icon' where both are hosted by Pradeep Machiraju with Sushmita, Akhil Sarthak, Vamsi and Hyper Aadi as team leaders.
 Ganesh Master, Priyamani and Nandita Swetha as primary judges.

 History

 The show was started in the year 2009.
-It was directed by Kennedy in the first season with Prabhu Deva as presenter, next seasons saw Benzene and Deepthi Reddy, Mahesh, Sanjay, Nagaraju as directors.
-Later Sanjeev K Kumar took over the Dhee season 5 who has directed other television shows like Cash and Jabardasth for ETV Telugu.
+It was directed by Kennedy in the first season with Prabhu Deva as presenter, next seasons saw Benzene and Deepthi Reddy, sanjeev k kumar Mahesh, Sanjay, Nagaraju as directors.
+Later Sanjeev K Kumar took over the Dhee season, who has directed other television shows like Cash and Jabardasth for ETV Telugu.
 The creative director of the show is Naga Raju Goud.
-The season 7 and season 8 of the show were hosted by Niharika Konidela.